jonathangjertsen/waffle/README.md

 ## Update data

 Run the query in `data_query.sql` against the timini.no database and export the result as .csv.
+Store it in `waffle.csv` in the top-level folder.

 ## Run